NeverBeLazyG/AiTexter/README.md

 1. **Launch the Tool:** Start AiTexter from the desktop icon.
 A small blue icon will appear in the system tray.
 2. **Settings:** Right-click on the system tray icon and select "Settings" to enter your OpenAI API key or Ollama model details.
 3. **Text Processing:**
    - Highlight the text you want to process in any application.
+If no text is selectet, it uses the text in clipboard.
    - Press **Ctrl + Shift + 0** to activate the tool.
    - Select the desired function from the menu (e.g., Rephrase or Translate).
    - The tool will process the text and paste the result directly at the cursor position.